How to Create an Information Board for Your School: Traditional vs. On-Display

 Automate your bulletins as far ahead as you want and your signs will change on their own at preselected times and dates.
 Also, add holiday themes and other fun content at the click of a button.

 By using the templates that are included in your subscription, making playlists is really simple.
-And with numerous integrated apps that make it even easier, you’ll save lots of time and bandwidth compared to traditional information boards.
+And with numerous integrated apps that make it even easier, you’ll save lots of time compared to traditional information boards.